EOSREAL/EOSREAL_on_Governance/README.md

 File 3: Block Producer Agreement

-    1) Block Producer Agreement Discussion Thread - Last revision time:
+    1) Block Producer Agreement - Last revision time:

          This is the latest version of Block Producer Agreement.
 All the revisions that have gained consensus will be added to this file (highlighted using colored font for everyone to know the change)

+    2) Links to the Latest BP Agreement: Github links of EOSIO

-    2) Revision and Corresponding Feedback
+    3) Revision and Corresponding Feedback

        This is a resipotory of all the revision suggestions and corresponding feedback on BP Agreement